PhenixRTS/MobileChannelPublisher/ReactNative/ChannelPublisher/README.md

-# MobileChannelPublisherPrivate
+# MobileChannelPublisher
 Simple ReactNative Phenix channel publisher, based on Phenix WebSDK

 # Channel Publisher Example Application
 This application shows how to subscribe to a channel using the `Phenix Channel Express API`.

 This example application demonstrates how to:
-1. Enter AuthToken and PublishToken
+1. Select the capabilities to subscribe with
-2. Join channel
+2. Subscribe with an edge token and channel alias
-3. Publish stream from front or rear mobile camera
+3. Wait for the stream to start
+4. Handle potential subscription errors

+For more details and additional features, please refer to our `Channel Express API` documentation.

 ## How to Install
 1. cd ReactNative/ChannelPublisher